cazala/synaptic/docs/testing.md

 The dataset split, ordering, initialization, and validation sequences are fixed so a backend regression cannot hide behind favorable random sampling.
 The default test reporter names the backend in every learning test and prints a summary table with per-workload elapsed time and achieved accuracy.
+WebGPU is intentionally absent from that Node table: its no-fallback browser page reports its own per-workload timings alongside the hardware results.

 ## Browser WebGPU smoke tests